joshvdb/Portfolio-Analytics/README.md

 # Portfolio Analytics
 Python-based project to deliver CAPM portfolio analytics and price/trade analytics using time-series data (price/returns) for equities.

 This project uses the Capital Asset Pricing Model and price/trading analytics to gain insight into an equity portfolio.
-It allows a user to select a set of equities (by ticker), and plots a range of standard portfolio metrics (volatility, VaR, Expected Shortfall, Sharpe Ratio, etc), and high-frequency trading analytics (SMA, EMA, VWAP, TWAP).
-The GUI for this program is written in HTML5, using the Flask package to interface with Python
+It allows a user to select a set of equities (by ticker), and plots a range of standard portfolio metrics (volatility, VaR, Expected Shortfall, Sharpe Ratio, etc), and price/trading analytics (SMA, EMA, VWAP, TWAP).
+The GUI for this program is written in HTML5, using the Flask package to interface with Python.

 ## Installation Instructions